goodlyrottenapple/lamYcalc/docs/01_intro/03_method.md

 It draws inspiration from the criteria for the "benchmark mechanization", specified by the challenge.

-The comparison proceeded in two stages of elimination, where the first stage was a comparison of the two chosen mechanizations of binders for the $\lamy$ calculus ([Chapter 4](#comp-isa)), namely nominal set and locally nameless representations of binders.
+The comparison proceeded in two stages of elimination, where the first stage was a comparison of the two chosen mechanizations of binders for the $\lamy$ calculus (\cref{chap:compIsa}), namely nominal set and locally nameless representations of binders.
-After choosing the optimal mechanization of binders, the [next chapter](#comp-agda) then goes on to compare this mechanization in two different theorem provers, Isabelle and Agda.
+After choosing the optimal mechanization of binders, the \hyperref[chap:compAgda]{next chapter} then goes on to compare this mechanization in two different theorem provers, Isabelle and Agda.
-The "wining" theorem prover from this round was then used to formalize intersection-types and prove subject invariance.
+The "winning" theorem prover from this round was then used to formalize intersection-types and prove subject invariance.

 ###Evaluation criteria